-Refer to note 3 - Significant accounting policies and note 5 - Critical judgments and estimates in applying accounting policies to the consolidated financial statements.
+Refer to note 3 - Material accounting policies and note 5 - Critical judgments and estimates in applying accounting policies to the consolidated financial statements.

-The carrying value of the Cordero mineral property, which is comprised of exploration and evaluation assets, was \$32.9 million as at December 31, 2022.
+The carrying value of the Cordero mineral property, which is comprised of exploration and evaluation assets, was \$80.3 million as at December 31, 2023.
 The carrying values of mineral properties are reviewed each reporting period or upon the occurrence of events or changes in circumstances indicating that the carrying values of assets may not be recoverable.
 If any such indicator exists, then an impairment test is performed by management.
-Indicators of impairment may include (i) the period during which the entity has the right to explore in the specific area has expired during the year or will expire in the near future; (ii) substantive expenditure on further exploration for and evaluation of mineral resources in the specific area is neither budgeted nor planned; (iii) sufficient data exists to support that extracting the resources will not be technically feasible or commercially viable based on technical studies or desktop studies; and (iv) facts and circumstances suggest that the carrying amount exceeds the recoverable amount.
-No impairment indicators were identified by management for the Cordero mineral property as at December 31, 2022.
+Indicators of impairment may include (i) the period during which the entity has the right to explore in the specific area has expired during the year or will expire in the near future; (ii) substantive expenditure on further exploration for and evaluation of mineral reserves and resources in the specific area is neither budgeted nor planned; (iii) sufficient data exists to support that extracting the reserves and resources will not be technically feasible or commercially viable based on technical studies or desktop studies; and (iv) facts and circumstances suggest that the carrying amount exceeds the recoverable amount.
+No impairment indicators were identified by management for the Cordero mineral property as at December 31, 2023.

-We considered this a key audit matter due to the significance of the mineral property and the
+We considered this a key audit matter due to the significance of the mineral property and the judgments made by management in its assessment of indicators of impairment, which led to subjectivity in performing procedures to test management's assessment.